Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

         -   ‘California'
         -   “New York City”

--   Identifier: Used to identify tables and qualified columns.
+-   Identifier: Used to identify datasources, tables and qualified columns.
     An identifier is a token matching the regular expression ([a-zA-Z0-9\_]+.)*[a-zA-Z0-9\_]+